The Wachowskis: Solo projects

 In May 2019, it was reported that Lilly would co-write, and co-showrun the eight-episode first season of the drama-comedy series Work in Progress, created by Abby McEnany and Tim Mason for Showtime.
 The series premiered in December 2019.
 In January 2020, the series was renewed for a 10-episode second season, with which Lilly would continue to be involved.

 In August 2019, it was announced that Lana would be returning to write, direct and produce The Matrix Resurrections, the fourth installment of the Matrix series, with Reeves and Moss also reprising their roles; it marks the first film made by only one of the Wachowskis.
 Lana wrote the script with David Mitchell and Aleksandar Hemon.
 The film was released in December 2021.

 In February 2024, Collider announced that Lilly would direct Trash Mountain, a film about a young gay man returning from Chicago to rural Missouri to deal with the aftermath of his hoarder father's death.
 The film, Lilly's first directorial effort since Jupiter Ascending, will star Caleb Hearon, be written by Hearon and Ruby Caster and will be produced by Colin Trevorrow, Eddie Vaisman and Julia Lebedev.

 In April 2024, it was announced that Warner Bros. was developing a new Matrix installment with Drew Goddard attached to write and direct, for which Lana will serve as an executive producer.

-In October 2024, Lilly revealed to Autostraddle that she and her parter Mickey Ray Mahoney had written a queer/trans script titled The Hunt.
-She also announced her plans to make adaptations of novels authored by trans authors, specifically Manhunt by Gretchen Felker-Martin and Confessions of the Fox by Jordy Rosenberg, as well an adaptation of Emily Andras' comic book Cosmoknights.
+In October 2024, Lilly revealed to Autostraddle that she and her partner Mickey Ray Mahoney had written a queer/trans script titled The Hunt.
+She also announced her plans to make adaptations of novels authored by trans authors, specifically Manhunt by Gretchen Felker-Martin and Confessions of the Fox by Jordy Rosenberg, as well an adaptation with Emily Andras of Hannah Templer's comic book Cosmoknights.

 In July 2025, it was announced that Lilly would serve as executive producer for Dolls, a short film directed by Geena Rocero.
 The film was described as an adaptation of The Stepford Wives with an all-trans cast.